pattern-lab/edition-php-twig-standard/README.md

 These are some helpful commands you can use on the command line for working with Pattern Lab.

+### One line start

+This will compile PL and watch for changes while running the local server:

+    composer run-script start

 ### List all of the available commands

 To list all available commands type: